axibase/atsd/rule-engine/workday-calendar.md

 ### Schema

-Define new calendars in JSON format according to the following [schema](workday-calendar-schema.md).
+Define new calendars in JSON format according to [Workday Calendar Schema](workday-calendar-schema.md).

 ```json
 {